Quanta Services, Inc. research snapshot

 Rating

-High-quality grid, power, and infrastructure services compounder with demanding valuation risk
+High-quality infrastructure services compounder with record backlog and a demanding valuation

 Trend status